- Hot flashes are one of the most common complaints of menopause, as the periods of intense heat, warm skin, and sweating are uncomfortable.

 Whether it creeps up on you or you have forewarning, menopause is a fact of life for all women.

 Two of the most common complaints about menopause are hot flashes and night sweats.
 This uncomfortable symptom affects approximately three-quarters of all women in perimenopause, or the time before actual menopause.
-Once a woman has reached menopause, she may continue to have hot flashes for six months to five years, according to The North American Menopause Society (NAMS).
+Once a woman has reached menopause, she may continue to have hot flashes for six months to five years, and in some women, they may linger for 10 years or even longer, according to The North American Menopause Society (NAMS).

 A hot flash is a feeling of intense heat, not caused by external sources.
 Hot flashes can appear suddenly, or you may feel them coming on.
 You may experience:

 - your heart beating faster than usual

 - your skin feeling warm, suddenly

 It’s not exactly clear what causes hot flashes.
 However, they’re most likely due to hormonal changes in the body.
 Some women barely notice hot flashes or consider them a minor annoyance.
 For others, the intensity may affect their quality of life in a rather negative way.

 Each woman’s triggers for hot flashes may be a little different, but some common ones include:

 - drinking alcohol

 - consuming products with caffeine